top of page

 I have even better pics of the 1911s than these that are from the TR Museum.
 Man did love his trigger shoes.
 Gonzaullas was a Spaniard and not a Mexican.
 His twin pistols were set up as left and right, hence his initials displayed to the inside, and only his left-side pistol had the ambidextrous safety (confirmed below).
 Demonstrating that JB did not invent the ambi :-).

-The car has been identified as a 1942 Ford, the gunleather is Myres.
+The car has been identified by its interior details as a 1942 Ford, the gunleather is Myres.

-Gonzaullas is not in the below pic but the Ford is:
+Gonzaullas is not in the below pic but the Ford is.
+Note the Brill holster types, and the separate trousers belt that only in modern times became wide again:

 Recent Posts